Acxiom/metalus/docs/step-libraries.md

 [PipelineManager](pipeline-manager.md) will attempt to locate pipelines within the application configuration file and if not found, will scan the step libraries **metadata/pipelines** path looking for the pipeline.
 The pipeline must be in a JSON file with the following naming convention: ```<pipeline.id>.json```

+## Dependencies
+When preparing to use a step library, it is useful to know exactly what dependencies will be needed in addition to the library jar.
+A _dependencies.json_ file may be included that contains information tht may be used to resolve dependent jars at run time.